 59. Cosmic Crisp

-The Cosmic Crisp Apple is exclusively grown by few commercial growers, and was developed in the Washington State University breeding program as a cross between Enterprise and Honeycrisp Apples.
+The Cosmic Crisp Apple is exclusively grown by a few commercial growers and was developed in the Washington State University breeding program as a cross between Enterprise and Honeycrisp Apples.

 The Wealthy Apple has a sweet-tart flavor and blushes red from the bottom of its fruit towards the stem.
-It’s a long lasting apple and has an early harvesting season.
+It’s a long-lasting apple and has an early harvesting season.
+Check Availability.